My aunt came into town and helped me rearrange my pantry. Once I knew what was in my pantry, it was easy to decide what to make for dinner.

 Orange Chicken – I usually keep the ingredients for this simple dish in the freezer (popcorn chicken) and pantry (orange sauce) for an easy meal.

-Crockpot Ribs – You can use this same method for chicken or even a pork roast.
+Crockpot Ribs – You can use this same method for chicken or a pork roast.
 Use whatever barbecue sauce you have on hand.

 My goals for the pantry challenge are: